cisco-outshift-ai-agents/tf-code-analyzer-agntcy-agent/README.md

 serve ACP endpoints.

 Notice that many models import other models from the same package, so moving or renaming any path or file name will result on server not working.
+Do not change anything unless you know what you are doing.
 This hierarchy mimics the official from workflow-srv repository.

 ### Expected Console Output